 The successful test of a US missile interceptor has sparked concerns in China as experts said it will break the strategic balance with other nuclear powers and signals preparations for military action against nuclear-armed North Korea.

-has successfully tested a mock intercontinental ballistic missile (ICBM) using its own upgraded long-range interceptor warhead.
+The US has successfully tested a mock intercontinental ballistic missile (ICBM) using its own upgraded long-range interceptor warhead.

-used a medium-range missile and the defence system had the data and information about the target before the test," Yang Chengjun, a senior military strategist on missile studies from the PLA Rocket Force, told the Global Times
+"This test is similar to actual combat because it used X-band radar to track and lock on to the target - an ICBM - by itself.
+In the past, the US used a medium-range missile and the defence system had the data and information about the target before the test," Yang Chengjun, a senior military strategist on missile studies from the PLA Rocket Force, told the Global Times.

 The test came a day after North Korea tested its ninth ballistic missile this year, which travelled 450 kms before splashing down in the Sea of Japan.